7. Station Defined Frames#

 Add a body to the model (as described in Add a Body with a WeldJoint), attach a brick geometry to the body, so it’s easier to visualize.

-model containing one body with a brick attached.#
+Fig. 7.2 A model containing one body with a brick geometry attached to it.#

 #